 Once the epithelial layers are removed, the surgeon can then use a laser, called an “excimer” laser, to reshape your cornea.
 This laser has traditionally been able to correct nearsightedness, farsightedness and astigmatism.
 However recent technologic advancements have enabled surgeons to further customize the vision correction through WaveFront mapping, a technology found in the Hubble telescope!
 Custom WaveFront PRK can cost a few hundred dollars more than traditional ones, but most doctors favor customization for the added safety and the chance it will improve vision beyond what even glasses and contacts could.

-(To learn more about customized laser vision correction, click here.)
+(Learn more about customized laser vision correction)

 How is PRK different from LASIK?

+How does PRK compare with LASIK?
 Recall that in PRK the outer layers get removed and grow back later.
 In LASIK, your surgeon won’t remove the outer layers.
 However, instead he will create a flap in the cornea stroma.
 Lifting this flap provides the same service as the first step of PRK: The surgeon can now reach the stroma to perform laser vision correction.

 What are the benefits of PRK?